seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **PORTIA**
 This night methinks is but the daylight sick;
-It looks a little paler: ’tis a day,
+It looks a little paler: 'tis a day,
 Such as the day is when the sun is hid.

 *Enter BASSANIO, ANTONIO, GRATIANO, and their followers*